Published September 26, 2022. Last Updated 6 months ago

 Head Office: South Australia

 Earth Greetings' planners are made from 100 percent post-consumer waste paper.
-Printed with vegetable ink, they are 6.1"x8.66" and the paper is fully recyclable.
+Printed with vegetable ink, they are 6.1"x8.66" (slightly bigger than A5) and the paper is fully recyclable.
 The products are shipped without plastic or cello packaging and arrive in a cardboard box made locally from 100 percent post-consumer waste.
 The company is carbon neutral and so are all their products.

 Planner purchases have their carbon offset with a donation to the Yarra Yarra Biodiversity Corridor.
-Over ten percent of the profit from every 2022 Planner sold is donated to care for native wildlife and restore habitat.
+Ten percent of the profit from every planner sold is donated to care for native wildlife and restore habitat and Earth Greeeings also plants a tree for every order through Trees for Life.

 The weekly planners feature annual intentions and reflections pages, monthly intentions and gratitude pages, and dotted and lined pages for notes.
 The bookmark ribbon is compostable.